The Földiklinik in Hinterzarten

 Another focus area of the Földi Clinic is the interdisciplinary care of patients with obesity-related lymphedema.
 Comprehensive dietary counseling, exercise programs, and psychological support have been established.

-The Földiklinik is located in a particularly appealing area of the Black Forest, offering patients a variety of opportunities.
-The nearby town of Hinterzarten invites visitors to stroll and enjoy coffee, while the surrounding nature is ideal for therapeutic activities.
+The Földiklinik is situated in a particularly attractive location in the Black Forest, offering patients a variety of options.
+The nearby town of Hinterzarten invites visitors to stroll and enjoy a coffee, while the surrounding nature is ideal for therapeutic activities.

-Depending on their physical condition, patients can choose from various movement options - from a simple walk to Nordic walking.
-Excursions to the region, such as to Freiburg or Lake Titisee, are also possible.
-The shared activities and similar health conditions often lead to close friendships among patients.
+Depending on their physical condition, patients can choose from various exercise options - from simple walks to Nordic walking.
+Excursions in the region, such as to Freiburg or Lake Titisee, are also possible.
+Through these shared activities and similar health conditions, close friendships often form between the patients.